 In Scotland (except in rare cases where there is a form of long lease known as a 'tack') all properties are owned outright by the 'registered proprietor'.

+We currently only offer this type of mortgage if you are applying through a mortgage broker.
 We usually release self-build mortgages in five instalments, as the work progresses.
 You apply at the end of each stage for an instalment.
 We ask a valuation surveyor to value the property each time you ask for an instalment.
 You must provide a copy of the final inspection report and completion certificate and complete the build within two years of the first release of funds.

 Estimated value of finished property: £260,000